 The problem of high unemployment was only really solved by the Second World War, which started industry booming again.
 Unemployment remained very low in the late 1940s and the 1950s and 1960s were a long period of prosperity.

 However this ended in the mid-1970s.
 In 1973 there was still full employment in Britain (it stood at 3%).
 However shortly afterwards a period of high inflation and high unemployment began.
 In the late 1970s unemployment stood at around 5.5%.

 However in the years 1980-1982 Britain was gripped by recession and unemployment grew much worse.
 It reached a peak in 1986 then it fell to 1990.
 Unfortunately another recession began in 1990 and unemployment rose again.
 However unemployment began to fall again in 1993 and it continued to fall till the end of the century.
 Unfortunately unemployment rose again with the recession of 2009.
 In September 2012 the unemployment rate in the UK was 7.9%.
-By the end of 2013 it fell to 7%.
+By March 2017 it fell to 4.7%.

 Unemployment in The USA and Canada